 To ensure protection with vendors related to security incidents, data protection agreements are required with applicable vendors and they must inform Ascend of any breach or security incident impacting the Platform or its customers.
 Ascend customers are notified directly via email of any identified security breaches impacting their systems.

 Ascend has designed and configured the Platform for regional high availability and redundancy.
-Client confidential data is backed by the durability guarantees of highly redundant systems such as GCS, S3, and Azure blob store.
-Regular snapshots of production data are configured to be taken nightly and stored encrypted at-rest using standard AES-256 encryption.
-Ascend performs restoration tests at least annually to ensure data can be recovered from backups to ensure continuity.
+Environment data is backed by the durability guarantees of highly redundant systems such as GCS, S3, and Azure Blob Store.
+Regular snapshots of production databases are configured to be taken nightly and stored encrypted at-rest using standard AES-256 encryption.
+Ascend performs restoration tests at least annually to ensure data can be recovered from backups and ensure continuity.

-Ascend deploys a multi-AZ infrastructure for all real-time services, while asynchronous computation services are deployed in a limited availability cluster (optimized for cost, rather than high availability).
+Ascend deploys a multi-AZ infrastructure for all real-time services, while asynchronous computation services are deployed in a single-zone cluster (optimized for cost and infrastructure packing efficiency).
 In the unlikely event that there is a geographic event affecting one datacenter, you will not lose access to interactive services.

 Ascend management performs a review of third-party vendors and business associates that will have access to production systems or data to ensure the protection of customer data and Ascend systems.
 Prior to engaging with a potential vendor, the first step requires that Ascend personnel seeking to engage with a vendor check their references and assess whether the vendor is a fit.
 The second step is to collect relevant security documentation and certification reports from the vendor and identify areas where their controls do not align with Ascend security and privacy policies.
 The third step is to perform research to ascertain if the vendor has a history of customer complaints or issues with delivering services such that its reputation is under risk.